 For these organizations, I beg of you, do not sacrifice or shelve your missions.

 Be loud.
 Take up space.
-Make demands that will lead to a more just and equitable future.
+And make demands that will lead to a more just and equitable future.
 Challenge with care and compassion.

 And for the rest of us?
 As individuals we have the power to shift our world, shift our perspectives, and support social impact work.